qdm12/My-Computing-course/04. Github/readme.md

     SHELL
   end
   ```
-  4. In the terminal, enter `touch requirements.txt` to create the file
+  4. In the terminal, enter `touch requirements.txt` to create the file *requirements.txt* :new:
 2. Updating Github with your changes
   1. Enter `git add Vagrantfile requirements.txt`
   2. Enter `git commit -m "Added initial Vagrantfile and requirements files"